Kodowa/incidentalcomplexity/_posts/2016-08-11-tic-tac-toe.md

 tags: []
 ---

 _(Editor's Note: Keep in mind as you're reading, this post is an executable Eve program.
-See the raw text [here](https://raw.githubusercontent.com/Kodowa/incidentalcomplexity/gh-pages/_posts/2016-08-11-tic-tac-toe.md))_
+See the raw text [here](https://raw.githubusercontent.com/Kodowa/incidentalcomplexity/gh-pages/_posts/2016-08-11-tic-tac-toe.md).
+This is our first example of [literate programming](https://github.com/witheve/rfcs/blob/master/proposed/syntax.md#program-structure) in Eve, so let us know what you think!)_

 ![Tic-tac-toe in Eve]({{ site.url }}/images/tic-tac-toe.gif)
 {% raw %}